OmriGal01/AI-Grocery-List-Manager/README.md

 - Per-user lists, isolated by Telegram chat ID
 - `/start` and `/help` responses that adapt to the language the user typed in
 - Automatic item categorization (produce, dairy, household, etc.) via fuzzy matching against a curated per-language YAML lookup — no LLM call needed for the common case
+- A `categorize` command to manually (re)assign an item's category when the automatic match misses
+- `/list` groups items under a header per category (sorted in a sensible shopping order), with a per-item emoji

 ## Tech stack